| Jim Roberts, our November

 While an attorney by profession, Jan continues his avocation as a

 fly fishing instructor and licensed guide.
+He

 is a FFF certified master fly casting instructor and, along with his